Augustyniak/RATreeView/README.md

 - Improved performance.
 - Added recursive expand operation.
 It can be performed by using `expandRowForItem: expandChildren:withRowAnimation:` method.
 Default behavior is non recursive expand.
 - Added recursive collapse operation.
 It can be performed by using `collapseRowForItem: expandChildren:withRowAnimation:` method.
 Default behavior is non recursive collapse.
-- Fixed bug in `itemForRowAtPoint` method when passed point isn't inside any cell.
+- Fixed bug in `itemForRowAtPoint:` method when passed point isn't inside any cell.

 Version 0.9.2